 Consider the season before feeding your lawn

 Knowing when to feed a lawn and how often is as important as any other step on this list!
-We recommend feeding your lawn at least twice a year – once in autumn and once in spring.
+We recommend feeding your grass with lawn food at least twice a year – once in autumn and once in spring.
 You can generally apply lawn fertiliser anywhere between March and October.
 Adding an additional fast-acting, 6-seed feed during the summer months is good for boosting the health and hardiness of your lawn to ensure it's super green all-year-round!

 Spring is a very beneficial time for lawn feeding as it kickstarts growth after winter dormancy.
 Apply a 16-week, long-lasting feed in early spring when temperatures are at 10°C and above for at least two weeks.
 This provides essential nutrients for vigorous growth and recovery from winter stress.

 After the spring feed, your lawn should be looking its very best come summer!
 But warm weather, family gatherings and kids and pets loving the summer sun often means your lawn can be left looking tired and worn out.
 A 6-week, fast-acting fertiliser is the answer to help keep your grass growing green and lush, and it will help it stand up against warmer temperatures and combat common lawn pests and diseases!

 Autumn is the prime season for lawn fertilisation, especially to help prepare it for the approaching cold weather of winter.
 Apply a nitrogen-rich fertiliser in autumn, about six to eight weeks before the first expected frost - this is best done in early September or October.
 Feeding your lawn at this time will promote strong root development, helps the grass store nutrients for winter, and ensures a healthy lawn in the following spring.